-Many of the world’s greatest ideas started off as crazy and some were not accepted for decades, so we understand that our innovative approach is not for everybody.
+Many of the world’s greatest ideas were initially seen as ‘crazy’ and not widely embraced for decades, so we hold the space for fresh thinking to emerge.

 Ambassador of Awesome